mckennapsean/dissertation/content/06-worksheet.md

 Students also suggested adding more worksheets to the materials.
 Six students felt that _"those activities frame the process well"_ (P2).
 However, two students brought up a crucial aspect of evaluation and feedback: that it might be worthwhile to devote a whole worksheet to these concepts, otherwise _"If you have it on the other worksheets, [evaluation] doesn't seem to have as much value"_ (P10).
 A key challenge for a visualization design project can be finding the right dataset.
 Four students requested a visualization design worksheet to help probe into and explore the dataset or datasets that a group may want to visualize.
 By providing guidance, steps, and questions on aspects of the dataset, potential issues with visualizing the dataset could be avoided later, which is exactly what happened with two student projects.
-Lastly, three students requested a visualization design worksheet on how to structure the code of a visualization system, particularly in the case of one group that had no computer science background.
+Lastly, three students requested a visualization design worksheet on how to structure the code of a visualization system, particularly in the case of one group with no computer science background.
 Such a resource would help students brainstorm on how to structure classes in their code, especially for building data visualization systems.
 Specific guidelines for particular languages, such as designing